 It isn’t uncommon for one parent or the other to eventually realize that the child support arrangement just isn’t working anymore.
 Life circumstances change, and a parent may request modification for a variety of reasons, including decrease in income level, unexpected illness or injury, or a change in parenting schedule.
 A parent may try to negotiate the adjustment directly with the other parent first, to hopefully avoid attending court over the matter.

-Parents who want help preparing for such a conversation, can consult with a family lawyer, like from Scroggins Law Group, PLLC.
+Parents who want help preparing for such a conversation, can consult with a family lawyer.
 They can understand how this may be both an emotionally and financially difficult time for you.
 Here we have listed just a few tips to assist in you successfully negotiating a child support modification:

 #1 Inquire About State Requirements

 Talk with your attorney about child support laws for your state.
 It is important to understand what the court may decide if you and your former partner cannot resolve the discussion yourselves.
 By going over the regulations and statutes for child support, it can help you see what are realistic outcomes.
 Laws may vary by state and by doing your research then sharing it with the other parent, it can increase your chances of an agreement.
 In some cases, your former partner may be resistant to change no matter what, and so then filing a petition to the court for modification is needed.

 Before you start negotiating child support amounts with the other parent, it may be a good idea to collect all financial paperwork that supports your claims.
 If you were to attend a court hearing over the child support modification, the judge may request to see copies of your paychecks and bank statements, in addition to tax returns for the past couple years.
 If you are unsure what other documentation to obtain, an attorney can help guide you through the process.